 New components and whole servers can also be introduced into the system on the fly.

-As an example, a server replacement could be carried out by adding a new server and then taking old server out, on the fly, without impact to operation or even processing capacity.
+As an example, a server replacement could be carried out by adding a new server and then taking old server out, on the fly, without impact to an operation or even processing capacity.

-This way the system can be moved not only between servers, but can also between racks or even datacenters.
+This way the system can be moved not only between servers but can also between racks or even data centers.

 Disaster recovery to another datacenter

-The internet facing servers are specifically penetration-tested and hardened with each release, for example the system can work behind SIP session border controllers, but it does not require them.
+The internet facing servers are specifically penetration-tested and hardened with each release, for example, the system can work behind SIP session border controllers, but it does not require them.